Level 2 Award in Instructing Cycle Training

 Planning to improve professional practice

-In addition to the practical course during the day, there are also online tasks to complete in the evening (min 30mins / day).
-These can be done via a laptop or tablet.
+In addition to the practical course during the day, there are also online tasks to complete.

 Updating your NSI qualification